 Rural Support Trust - 0800 787 254

-Total Mobility trips will continue to be free for clients up to the regional fare subsidy cap while New Zealand is at Covid-19 alert levels 3 and 4, up until 30 June 2020.
+Total Mobility trips will continue to be free for clients up to the regional fare subsidy cap up until 30 June 2020 - this now applies regardless of Alert level.

 This aligns with the similar Covid-19 fare-free public transport policy.